The Viniyoga of Mudrā Modular Workshop and Courses

 Together these Modules will initiate and empower the student in the arts of learning to skilfully work with the principles that underpin creating and sustaining a personalised Mudrā practice.
 The outcome will be the ability to independently and intelligently choose, adapt and ultimately self-develop and self-refine our personal Yoga Mudrā Sādhana in the fields of Mudrā practice and Mudrā study theory.

-The Art of Application of Mudrā Modular Workshop and Courses
+The Art of Application of Mudrā Study Workshop Module One

-Follow the link above for further details of the art of Application of Mudrā Module One Workshop.
+Follow the link for further details of the Art of Application of Mudrā Module One Workshop.

-As well as being complete in itself it offers a necessary foundation for those interested in further study through the 4 day Module Courses Two to Three on Mudrā practice and Mudrā study theory.
+As well as being complete in itself it offers a necessary foundation for those interested in further study through the 4 day Module Two Course on Mudrā practice and Mudrā study theory.

 The Link between the practice limbs of Āsana, Mudrā, Prāṇāyāma and Dhyānam